-- OBJECTIVE III.1 The County shall continue to provide for affordable housing in accordance with the affordable housing needs assessment.
+The County shall continue to provide for affordable housing in accordance with the affordable housing needs assessment.
+In addition, the following definition of affordable housing shall be used to define affordable housing types to be permitted for the existing and anticipated population.
 For the purposes of this Comprehensive Plan, "affordable housing" means housing for which monthly rents or monthly mortgage payments, including taxes, insurance, and utilities, do not exceed 30 percent of that amount which represents the percentage of the median adjusted gross annual income for the households.
 Thirty percent is not the limit if the mortgage lender is satisfied that the household can afford a higher percent.

-Consideration must be given to the following groups: - 1.
-Moderate Income Person 120% of the median income; - 2.
-Low Income Person 80% of the median income; - 3.
-Very Low Income Person 50% of the median income. - 4.
-Extremely Low Income Person 30 percent of the median income.
+Consideration must be given to the following groups:

+- 1. "Moderate Income Person" 120% of the median income; - 2.
+"Low Income Person" 80% of the median income; - 3.
+"Very Low Income Person" 50% of the median annual income. - 4.
+"Extremely Low Income Person" 30% of the median income.

-Non-owner occupied units should be reserved for low or very low income or extremely low households as defined by the U.S. Department of Housing and Urban Development at a monthly cost (including utilities) that does not exceed 30 percent of the total monthly income.
-In addition, the County will conduct an affordable housing needs assessment.
+Non-owner occupied units should be reserved for low, very low, extremely low, income households as defined by the U.S. Department of Housing and Urban Development at a monthly cost (including utilities) that does not exceed 30% of the total monthly income.
+In addition, the County shall conduct an affordable housing needs.

-Policy III.1.1 The County shall include, as part of its adopted citizen participation plan, a provision to ensure that representatives of the local, private and non-profit housing industry be provided opportunities to participate in housing related planning activities conducted by the County.
+The County shall insure that representatives of the local private and non-profit housing industry be provided opportunities to participate in housing related planning activities conducted by the County.